SkooveLearn PianoDownload on the App Store

 3/4 time signature

-Last but not least, we have the elegant 3/4 time signature.
 This time signature gives us three beats per measure, with the quarter note getting one beat.
 It’s the signature behind the graceful waltz and many folk and pop songs.
 If you count a rhythmic one-two-three, one-two-three, you’re feeling the sway of the 3/4 time.
+This time signature relies on an accented first beat followed by two active beats, giving this time signature its distinctive sway.

 3/8 is very like 3/4 except it’s written with three 8th notes per measure instead of three quarter notes each measure.
 Fur Elise by Ludwig van Beethoven is written in 3/8.
 Learn to play “Fur Elise” – the beautiful and timeless masterpiece with Skoove.